Iceland in the Eurovision Song Contest

 Iceland has achieved a total of seven top ten placements, with the others being "Eitt lag enn" by Stjórnin finishing fourth, "Nei eða já" by Heart 2 Heart seventh, "Open Your Heart" by Birgitta eighth, "Hatrið mun sigra" by Hatari tenth, and "10 Years" by Daði og Gagnamagnið fourth.
 Since the introduction of the semi-final round in 2004, Iceland has failed to qualify for the final nine times, including four years consecutively (2015–18).
 To date, Iceland is the only Nordic country that has yet to win the contest.

-History
+Participation

 Ríkisútvarpið (RÚV) is a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
 It has participated in the contest representing Iceland since its in 1986, 20 years after RÚV was founded.

+History

-Iceland's best placing at the contest is second place, which it has achieved twice: in with the song "All Out of Luck" performed by Selma, beaten by 's "Take Me to Your Heaven" by Charlotte Nilsson, and in with "Is It True?" performed by Yohanna, beaten by 's "Fairytale" by Alexander Rybak.
+Iceland's best result in the contest is second place, which it has achieved twice: in with the song "All Out of Luck" performed by Selma, beaten by 's "Take Me to Your Heaven" by Charlotte Nilsson, and in with "Is It True?" performed by Yohanna, beaten by 's "Fairytale" by Alexander Rybak.